zordius/lightncandy/README.md

         //    Tempalte: {{helper_name2 ....}}
         'helper_name2' => 'myClass::func',

         // 5.
-Anonymouse function should be provided with alias
+Anonymous function should be provided with alias
         //    The function will be included in generaed code always
         //    Tempalte: {{helper_name3 ....}}
         'helper_name3' => function ($arg1, $arg2) {